Should I retire my existing cybersecurity framework and redesign a TPRM-focused one from scratch?

 Think of a Third-Party Risk Management framework as a roadmap to maturing your existing cybersecurity framework into one that includes a TPRM component.
 It’s an extension of your current cyber framework, with adjustments accommodating for different risk appetites and regulatory requirements in each vendor relationship.

-This symbiotic relationship will make greater sense in the NAME chapter of this guide, where the process of integrating a TPRM framework against a generic cyber framework is outlined.
+This symbiotic relationship will make greater sense in the 7-step guide below, where the process of integrating a TPRM framework against a generic cyber framework is outlined.

 But to ensure you get the most value from an explanation of the integration process, it’s important to first cover some essential prerequisite knowledge.

 What’s the Difference Between a Third-Party Risk Framework and a Third-Party Risk Management Program?